Iteo/hooked_bloc/README.md

 ### useCubit

-`useCubit` hook tries to find Cubit using cubit provider, or - if not specified - looks into widget tree.
+`useCubit` hook tries to find Cubit using the cubit provider, or - if not specified - looks into the widget tree.

 ```dart
   @override